mizontheprogrammer/codex-indicator-macos/README.md

 Refresh Now, Display Mode, Sessions, Usage Details, Notification Sound, Launch at Login, application-data/log shortcuts, About, and Quit.

+On a notched MacBook, the default indicator retracts into a 176-point black hover target aligned with the physical camera notch.
+Moving the pointer onto the notch smoothly widens it into the full status capsule; it retracts 650 ms after the pointer leaves.
+On a display without a notch, a small top-center tab remains as the hover target.
+The behavior can be disabled with **Display Mode → Hide in MacBook Notch Until Hover**. **Show Indicator** reveals it for eight seconds.

-The default indicator is a 300 × 48 point black capsule centered beneath the active display's menu-bar/notch safe area.
-Qt positions it in logical points, so Retina scaling does not double its size or coordinates.
-Display attachment, removal, geometry changes, and active-display changes trigger repositioning and clamping. **Position → Remember Custom Position** enables drag placement;
+Qt positions the island in logical points, so Retina scaling does not double its size or coordinates.
+Display attachment, removal, geometry changes, and active-display changes trigger repositioning and clamping. **Position → Remember Custom Position** enables conventional drag placement and disables notch hiding;
-**Reset Position** returns to automatic top center.
+**Reset Position** returns to the automatic island.

 The line and number always describe remaining capacity, never estimated task
 completion: